Tom Harrison (cricketer): Life and career

 Harrison spent five years living in Asia, working with the pan-Asian broadcaster and leading investors in global cricket rights, ESPN STAR Sports where he was responsible for rights syndication across all sports rights.
 A former captain of Middlesex Premier League side, Teddington CC, Tom was previously ECB's Head of Marketing from 2003 to 2006.
 Harrison stepped down as CEO of the ECB in May 2022.
+He was appointed in January 2023 as CEO of Six Nations Rugby and will begin his tenure in April 2023.